Bayesian nonparametric estimation of the spectral density of a long or intermediate memory Gaussian process: Introduction

-Interest in long-range dependent and anti-persistent time series has increased steadily in the last fifteen years; see \citet{ber:94} for a comprehensive introduction and \citet{dou:03} for a review of theoretical aspects and fields of applications, including telecommunications, economics, finance, astrophysics, medicine and hydrology.
-Research in parametric inference for long and intermediate memory processes have been pioneered by \citet{mb:68}, \citet{mw:69}, and continued by \citet{ft:86}, \citet{dhl:89}, \citet{gt:99}, \citet{gewe:83}, and \citet{ber:93}, among others.
+Interest in long-range dependent and anti-persistent time series has increased steadily in the last fifteen years; see \citet{ber94} for a comprehensive introduction and \citet{dou03} for a review of theoretical aspects and fields of applications, including telecommunications, economics, finance, astrophysics, medicine and hydrology.
+Research in parametric inference for long and intermediate memory processes have been developed by \citet{mb68}, \citet{mw69}, \citet{ft86}, \citet{dhl89}, \citet{gt99}, \citet{gewe83} and \citet{ber93}, among others.
 Unfortunately, parametric inference can be highly biased under mis-specification of the true model.
-This limitation makes semiparametric approaches particularly appealing \citep{rob:95a}.
+This limitation makes semiparametric approaches particularly appealing [\citet{rob95a}].

-For instance, under the representation $f(\lambda)=|\lambda|^{-2d}g(|\lambda|)$, one would like to estimate $d$ as a measure of long-range dependence, without resorting to parametric assumptions on the nuisance parameter $g$; see \citet{lmp:01} for a Bayesian approach to this problem, and \citet{bardet:03} for an exhaustive review of classical approaches.
-However, practically all the existing procedures either exploit the regression structure of the log-spectral density in a small neighborhood of the origin \citep{rob:95a}, or use an approximate likelihood function based on Whittle's approximation \citep{whi:62}, where the original vector of observations $\Xn=(X_{1},X_{2},\dots,X_{n})$ gets transformed into the periodogram $I(\lambda)$ computed at the Fourier frequencies $\lambda_{j}=2\pi\, j/n,\,\, j=1,2,\dots,n$, and the artificial observations $I(\lambda_{1}),\dots,I(\lambda_{n})$ are, under short range dependence, approximately independent.
-Unfortunately, Whittle's approximation is not valid in in the presence of long range dependence, at least for the smallest Fourier frequencies.
+Under the representation $f(\lambda)=|\lambda|^{-2d}g(|\lambda|)$, one may like to estimate~$d$ as a measure of long-range dependence, without resorting to parametric assumptions on the nuisance parameter $g$.
+However, the existing procedures [see the review of \citet{bardet03}] either exploit the regression structure of the log-spectral density in a small neighborhood of the origin [\citet{rob95a}], or use an approximate likelihood function based on Whittle's approximation [\citet{whi62}], where the original vector of observations $\Xn=(X_{1},X_{2},\ldots,X_{n})$ gets transformed into the periodogram $I(\lambda)$ computed at the Fourier frequencies $\lambda_{j}=2\pi j/n, j=1,2,\ldots,n$, and the artificial observations $I(\lambda_{1}),\ldots,I(\lambda_{n})$ are, under short range dependence, approximately independent.
+Whittle's approximation is very convenient; the ``observations'' $I(\lambda_j)/f(\lambda_j)$ are approximately independent and identically distributed under short-range dependence.
+Unfortunately, this property does not hold under long-range dependence for the lowest frequencies [\citet{rob95b}].